-Assuming that a local school board is a "state public body" (see discussion below), electronic information publicly presented by individuals at an open board meeting is included in the record of the meeting.
+Electronic information publicly presented by individuals at an open board meeting is included in the record of the meeting.
 For this purpose, the board must require an individual who presents such information to provide the board with an electronic or hard copy of the information. (§ 52-4-203(4)(d)).